Characters: Friendship Is Magic: The Princesses

 "I knew it was you who had the magic inside to defeat her, but you could not unleash it until you let true friendship into your heart."

 Ruler of Equestria.
 According to the Creation Myth

 , she governs both the sun and the moon, though she originally commanded "merely" the former and only assumed control of the latter after a disagreement with her sister pony-goddess.
+However since said sister's return, she has passed the reigns of the moon back to Luna.
 A white winged unicorn with a multicolored

 , ethereal mane

 , she is noticeably taller and more slender than her subjects.

 - 100% Adoration Rating: Her people absolutely love her.